tarantool/metrics/doc/monitoring/getting_started.rst

        local cartridge = require('cartridge')
        local metrics = cartridge.service_get('metrics')

 #.
-To view metrics via API endpoints, use the following configuration
+To change metrics HTTP path, use the following configuration
    (to learn more about Cartridge configuration, see `this <https://www.tarantool.io/en/doc/latest/book/cartridge/topics/clusterwide-config/#managing-role-specific-data>`_):